-Not too far down in Malibu is this fancy little mall called the Malibu County Mart.
+Not far down in Malibu is the Malibu County Mart, a fancy little mall.
 It’s a nice little escape from the overcrowded city of Los Angeles and a great place for the little one to explore.

 Fujifilm X-T2 + Voigtlander 35mm f1.7

 The camera I’m using is the Fujifilm X-T2 with the Voigtlander 25mm f1.7.
-Because of the Cropped Sensor, the lens has an FOV of about 50mm on the Fujifilm.
+Due to the Cropped Sensor, the lens has an effective focal length of approximately 50mm on the Fujifilm.

-It’s a very fun lens with a lot of character, but it’s not the easiest thing to shoot a toddler with, as you’ll see with my less-than-perfect focus in some of the shots.
-But once you get used to the throw, focusing can be very quick and fairly accurate as long as you aren’t wide open all the time.
+It’s an enjoyable lens with a lot of character, but it’s not the easiest to shoot with a toddler, as you’ll see from my less-than-perfect focus in some of the shots.
+But once you get used to the throw, focusing can be very quick and reasonably accurate as long as you aren’t wide open all the time.

 For the typical shots, I’ll typically leave the lens at f5.6 so I can shoot quickly without worrying too much about a very shallow depth of field.
 Still, when things slow down, I’ll go down to around f2.8 or even f1.7 when I want that particular look and the scene is almost completely still.